-- 1. Define your research question: The overarching research question was centred on finding out if people without a background in the geosciences perceive landscapes from game worlds as more realistic compared to those with a background in the geosciences.
-In answering this question, the authors also wanted to investigate if wrongfully interpreting game world landscapes as real is a risk when aiming to tangentially communicate geoscientific principles through the use of videogames. - 2.
-Identify appropriate methods to collect the data to answer the questions: In the initial scoping exercise for this study, it was decided that an initial quantitative-based approach would be appropriate to begin to answer the research question.
-It was also envisioned that this study might then lead to further qualitative research to help further unpick the findings of this study, i.e., that geoscientists are slightly better (with statistical significance) at differentiating real geological features from those in a game world. - 3.
-Ethical approval: This study was carried out according to the British Educational Research Association's (BERA) ethical guidelines for educational research, with all of the data in this study fully anonymised.
-Furthermore, the survey clearly outlined the purpose of the study, the way in which the data would be used, and provided participants with the opportunity to withdraw from the research at any time. - 4.
-Collect data: The data was collected using a survey on Google Forms, through which participants were shown a series of images, some of which were real geophysical features and some of which were from a game world.
+In answering this question, the authors also wanted to investigate if wrongfully interpreting game world landscapes as real is a risk when aiming to tangentially communicate geoscientific principles through the use of video games.

+- 2. Identify appropriate methods to collect the data to answer the questions.
+In the initial scoping exercise for this study, it was decided that an initial quantitative-based approach would be appropriate to begin to answer the research question.
+It was also envisioned that this study might then lead to further qualitative research to help further unpick the findings of this study, i.e., that geoscientists are slightly better (with statistical significance) at differentiating real geological features from those in a video game world. - 3.
+Obtain ethical approval.
+This study was carried out according to the British Educational Research Association's (BERA) ethical guidelines for educational research, with all of the data in this study fully anonymized.
+Furthermore, the survey clearly outlined the purpose of the study and the way in which the data would be used and provided participants with the opportunity to withdraw from the research at any time.

+- 4. Collect data.
+The data were collected using a survey on Google Forms, through which participants were shown a series of images, some of which were real geophysical features and some of which were from a video game world.
 The participants were asked to mark on an ordinal scale how confident they were in their identification, with the benefit of such ordinal scales being that they can incorporate more nuance than a simple dichotomy.
 The survey itself was advertised both in person at the European Geoscience Union (EGU) General Assembly 2018 in Vienna and via the Twitter accounts of the authors.
 While there are limitations to this approach, Côté and Darling (2018) have shown that this is an effective approach for reaching a diverse audience. - 5.
-Analyse data: The responses to the survey were analysed using a Student's t-test with Bonferroni correction to account for multiple testing.
+Analyse data.
+The responses to the survey were analysed using a Student t test with Bonferroni correction to account for multiple testing.
 Furthermore, post hoc analyses showed no significant over-representation of gamers among geoscientists.
 The specific use of this analysis was discussed very early on in the design of the study, and the survey was designed with this in mind. - 6.
-Write paper: From the outset this study had been designed with publication in GC in mind, and so the authors were able to be guided throughout each of the preceding stages by the Editorial of Illingworth et al (2018).
-This helped to ensure that there was a well-designed 'fit', which in turn made preparation for publication more straight forward.
+Write paper.
+From the outset, this study had been designed with publication in GC in mind, and so the authors were able to be guided throughout each of the preceding stages by the editorial of Illingworth et al. (2018).
+This helped to ensure that there was a well-designed "fit", which in turn made preparation for publication more straightforward.